PennState/kube-test/README.md

 mvn fabric8:start
 ```

-The image can be run via Kubernetes with as follows:
+The image can be run via Kubernetes as follows:

 ```
 kubectl run kube-test --image=kube-test:0.1-SNAPSHOT --replicas=5 --port=8080